beatcracker/toptout/README.md

 Official: ❌

-> There is no official way to disable telemetry in the all other Windows editions (Home/Pro/etc...)
+> There is no official way to disable telemetry in all other Windows editions (Home/Pro/etc...)

 Use methods described below to opt-out of this telemetry channel.